UdayRathod/3-tier-aws-terraform-project/README.md

 # aws-terraform-project
 Repo for highly available, scalable php web facing application deployed on AWS using terraform.

-AWS Services used:
+# AWS Services configured:
 AWS VPC
 AWS Load balancer for Presentation layer facing web.
 AWS Autoscaling group for handling and hosting the ngnix,php code.
 AWS RDS for storing the data for the php application.
 AWS S3 for storing the userdata script and the applications dependencies like the php code & terracloud image, also another S3 is created for storing the Load balancer logs.

-Architecture for this project is shown in file: image.png
+# Architecture for this project is shown in file: image.png

-Terraform resources:
+# Terraform resources used in this repo:
 VPC module from terraform registry.
 S3 module created locally.
 Variables for storing the variable values.